feature-image

 ADVERTISEMENT

 Dirk Nowitzki has long shied away from basketball operations.
-After he retired, Mark Cuban gave him a honorary role in the Dallas coaching staff.
+After he retired, Mark Cuban gave him an honorary role in the Dallas coaching staff.
 But after one appearance in training camp, he didn’t show up.
-Given the timing, speculation was rife that was when Dirk was disillusioned with Nico Harrison’s decisions and pulled away from the team.
+Given the timing, speculation was rife that this was when Dirk was disillusioned with Nico Harrison’s decisions and pulled away from the team.

 ADVERTISEMENT